savaged/BusyStateManager/README.md

     MessengerInstance.Send(new BusyMessage(false, this));
 }
 ```
-Add a public property in your view model like this: `public IBusyStateRegistry BusyStateManager { get; }`.
+Add a public property in your view model like this: `public IBusyStateRegistry BusyStateManager { get; }`, which you would set in the constructor.
 After that one can add a `BusyIndicator`, to any view, like the following.
 First, the Xceed tool ref in the header:
 ```
 xmlns:xctk="http://schemas.xceed.com/wpf/xaml/toolkit"
 ```